kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

 ## Enable Pluggable Components before Installation

 For most of the pluggable components, you can follow the steps below to enable them.
-If you need to enable [KubeEdge](../../pluggable-components/kubeedge/), [Node IP Pools](../../pluggable-components/pod-ip-pools/) and [Service Topology](../../pluggable-components/service-topology/), refer to the corresponding tutorials directly.
+If you need to enable [KubeEdge](../../pluggable-components/kubeedge/), [Pod IP Pools](../../pluggable-components/pod-ip-pools/) and [Service Topology](../../pluggable-components/service-topology/), refer to the corresponding tutorials directly.

 ### Installing on Linux